-The most direct way of relieving muscle tension in the throat is to address the anxiety that is causing it.
-To quickly alleviate anxiety, a person can follow the steps below to try abdominal breathing:
+The most direct way of relieving muscle tension in the throat is to address the anxiety causing it.
+To quickly alleviate anxiety, a person can follow the steps below for abdominal breathing:

 - Bring awareness to the breath.
 If hyperventilating, try purposefully exhaling, as though blowing out a candle, to slow things down.